vstoykovbg/doubleslow/README.md

 ]
 ```

-The script may ask more than once for random data from the user if big number of words is specified.
+The script may ask more than once for a random data from the user (if big number of words is specified).
 In most cases asking for 15 words will require only one call of `refill_global_accumulator()`.

 ## Dependencies